Community Ecology Research

 • Anouk Petitpierre (Internship) – February/March 2021 – MSc Student in Biostatistics at University of Zurich

-• Dr. Lynn Govaert (Postdoc) – May 2018 to December 2020 – now Junior Research Group Leader at IGB Berlin
+• Dr. Lynn Govaert (Postdoc) – May 2018 to December 2020 – now Junior Research Group Leader and Emmy Noether Fellow at IGB Berlin

 • Sarah Bollina (Student Research Assistant) – September to November 2020 – now doing MSc at Lund University